 By Michelle Rosemond, Education Consultant

-When looking for things to do during the school holidays, Winter is a great time to check out theatre in London.
+When looking for things to do during the school holidays, school holidays are a great time to check out theatre in London.

 There are a huge selection of shows to choose from but the Olivier Award nominated Gangsta Granny Live on Stage, was definitely at the top of our list.